chinhang0104/LangChain/README.md

 # LangChain Chatbot

 This project is a simple demo for a chatbot application using LangChain.
-You can refer [LangGraph-deploy](https://github.com/chinhang0104/LangGraph-deploy) for deployment.
+You can refer [LangGraph-deploy](https://github.com/chinhang0104/LangGraph-deploy) for deployment and [Chatbot-Web](https://github.com/chinhang0104/Chatbot-Web) for chatbot UI.

 ## Notebooks